faenrandir/a_careful_examination/content/documents/science/resources-on-scientific-claims.md

 ### Other

-* {{ link(text="Faith of a naturalist: response to “Faith of a Science Teacher” questions", path="/faith-naturalist-response-faith-science-teacher-questions/") }}
+* {{ link(text="Faith of a naturalist: response to 'Faith of a Science Teacher' questions", path="/faith-naturalist-response-faith-science-teacher-questions/") }}

 *Acknowledgements: [Fuzzy Thoughts](https://www.reddit.com/user/fuzzy_thoughts) encouraged me to compile this list and alerted me to a resource I had missed.*